Philadelphia Big 5

-The Philadelphia Big 5, known simply as the "Big 5", is an association of six college athletic programs in Philadelphia, Pennsylvania.
+The Philadelphia Big 5, known simply as the Big 5, is an association of six college athletic programs in Philadelphia, Pennsylvania.
 It is not a conference, but rather a group of NCAA Division I basketball schools who compete for the city’s collegiate championship.

-The Big 5 originally consisted of Penn, La Salle, Saint Joseph's, Temple, and Villanova.
-At the start of the 2023–24 season, the Big 5 expanded to include Drexel.
+The Big 5 originally consisted of La Salle, Penn, Saint Joseph's, Temple, and Villanova; with the start of the 2023–24 season, the Big 5 expanded to include Drexel.
 Drexel, La Salle, Penn, Saint Joseph's, and Temple are located in the city of Philadelphia, while Villanova is located in a nearby Main Line suburb of the same name.
 Three of the six schools (La Salle, Saint Joseph's and Villanova) are affiliated with the Roman Catholic Church, while Temple is the only public university in the group.

-From its founding in 1955 until 2023, the five teams teams played each other once in a round-robin format to determine the Big 5 champion.
+From its founding in 1955 until 2023, the five men's teams played each other once annually in a round-robin format to determine the Big 5 champion.
 (Note: For teams that played each other twice due to being in the same conference, the second matchup between the schools was counted for Big 5 competition.)
-The team(s) with the best record was then determined as the Big 5 champion.
 After the addition of Drexel, the format was changed, and the six teams were split into two pods, with all of the teams participating in a same-day, triple-header showcase event on the first Saturday in December known as the Big 5 Classic.
 The winner of the first-place game during the showcase, which features the winners of each pod, determines the Big 5 champion for the season.

 The women's teams competed in the same round-robin format from 1979 until 2024, when the women's counterpart of the Big 5 Classic was created.
-Following the same scheduling structure as the men's, the women's Big 5 Classic is played on the first Friday in December, one day before the men's showcase.
+Following the same scheduling structure as the men's, the women's Big 5 Classic is played on the first Sunday in December, one day after the men's showcase.

 Big 5 schools represent some of the oldest and most successful men's basketball programs in the nation.
-Three of the six teams—Temple (7th), Villanova (19th), and Penn (22nd)—are in the top-50 for all-time Division I basketball victories.
-From 1977 to 2022, at least one team from the Big 5 appeared in the men's NCAA Tournament.
+Three of the six teams—Temple (6th), Villanova (19th), and Penn (24th)—are in the top-50 for all-time NCAA Division I victories.
+From 1977 to 2022, at least one team from the Big 5 appeared in the men's NCAA tournament.

-Both Villanova's men's and women's basketball teams hold the most Big 5 titles, with 29 and 21 titles, respectively.
+Both Villanova's men's and women's basketball teams hold the most Big 5 titles, with 30 and 22 titles, respectively.

 Each year the Herb Good Basketball Club selects All-Big 5 teams, as well as a coach of the year.
 The most outstanding player in Big 5 competition receives the Robert V. Geasey Trophy.

 The Big 5 creed reads: "They say there's no trophy for winning the Big Five.
 They must not be from Philadelphia."